General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Cenote Ik Kil ©Vicente Villamon

 Since the height of the Mayan and Aztec civilisations, Mexico has suffered the destructive force of the Conquistadors, European colonial rule, civil and territorial wars, rebellions, dictatorships, recessions and earthquakes.
-Despite all this, Mexico's people remain warm and friendly, much of the countryside remains unspoilt by development, and its cities boast a unique blend of architecture.
+Despite all this, Mexico's people are warm and friendly, much of the countryside remains unspoilt by development, and its cities have a unique blend of architecture.
 Mexican Buildings display a striking combination of colonial and pagan architecture, blending together Art Nouveau, Baroque, Art Deco and Native American design in churches and public structures.
-The country's culture displays a similar blend of the traditional and modern, where pagan meets Christian in a series of festivals, or fiestas, throughout the year.
+The country's culture is a similar blend of the traditional and modern, where pagan meets Christian in a series of festivals, or fiestas, throughout the year.

 Despite recent reports of drug wars and safety issues Mexico remains a hugely popular and predominantly safe tourist destination.
 Violence linked to the drug cartels is widespread but seldom aimed at tourists and generally does not spill over into the resort areas.